 So where do you draw the line in the gear you carry every day?
 Certainly most of the readers here and of those magazines and watchers of gun TV shows are everyday, very normal people doing everyday normal things in life.
 Yet these cable, magazine, and media folks are really loaded for bear with guns, ammo, lights, knives, med kits, and like…that bracelet thingy that unstrings into an emergency length of rope for … for … emergency repelling?
 Garroting a sentry?
 I have seen a complete belt that unravels into a survival emergency cord.
 All this for a morning coffee run?
 A dentist visit?

-It is a bit of a fad on Facebook to photograph one's "everyday carry" – the things a person carries every day, the "EDC" to be prepared for any and everything between sudden Armageddon down to an obnoxious panhandler.
+It is a bit of a fad on Facebook to photograph one’s “everyday carry” – the things a person carries every day, the “EDC” to be prepared for everything between sudden Armageddon down to an obnoxious panhandler.
 Guns, knives, ammo, cords, phones, and Ninja key chain.
 Spray.
 Odd-shaped, hand-held plastic devices you must also carry to strike recalcitrant people.
 And another gadgets to twist people in grappling locks.
-That tactical pen, a pen made of harder stuff than usual pens, but still writes!
+That tactical pen!
+A pen made of harder stuff than usual pens, but still writes!
+Maybe even in outer space!
 These seem to be the common carry for the best-prepared and macho soul.
-Not one but two of some of these things.
-Everyone else must then marvel then at these photos of your brillant EDC – at the tactical brilliance of the collection in your pockets, armpits, belt and crotch, I guess.
+Not one, but two of some of these things.
+Everyone else must then marvel then at these photos of your brilliant, thoughtful EDC – at the tactical brilliance of the collection in your pockets, armpits, boot, belt and crotch, I guess.
 Wow!
 He is really ready to go out and buy that muffin!
 Hope he makes it back alive.